magpie-ea/magpie-backend/README.md

 ## Username and password for authentication

 The app now comes with [Basic access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-The username and password are set under `config :babe, :authentication`.
+The username and password are set under `config :magpie, :authentication`.

 For local development, the default username is `default` and the default password is `password`.
 You may change it in `dev.exs`.